 Who are they?
 Health and Social care organisations, chambers and associations; Health and Social professional organizations; Medical schools, Universities and Colleges; Hospitals, Primary health care centres; Pharmacies; Practitioners, Researchers, Social and Healthcare professionals themselves, Managers of primary care and hospital services at EU, national, regional and local level.

 What can they contribute with?
-Their role in the ADVANTAGE JA is to ensure that the results and outputs of the JA are implemented across Europe.
+Their role in the JAHEE JA is to ensure that the results and outputs of the JA are implemented across Europe.

 Who are they?
 NGOs and older people advocacy organisations; Patients associations; carers associations; chronic disease advocacy groups; the EU population at large.

 Why are they important?
 Citizens are the ultimate beneficiaries of the actions and results of the JAHEE JA.
 Our results will be translated into frailty policy changes and new frailty related policy implementation that will reflect into improved patient care.

 What can they contribute with?
 Awareness on frailty and its management is of key relevance for citizens as it can lead to their empowerment, self-management and to better care for other people in needs within and outside the household.